Woodblock (instrument)

 A woodblock (also spelled as two words, wood block) is a small slit drum made from a single piece of wood.
-The term generally signifies the Western orchestral instrument, though it is descended from the Chinese woodblock.
-Alternative names sometimes used in ragtime and jazz are clog box and tap box.
+The term generally signifies the Western orchestral instrument, but may also refer to the Chinese woodblock.
+In ragtime and jazz music, it is also known as the clog box or tap box.
 In orchestral music scores, woodblocks may be indicated by the French bloc de bois or tambour de bois, German Holzblock or Holzblocktrommel, or Italian cassa di legno.

 The orchestral woodblock of the West is generally made from teak or another hardwood.
 The dimensions of this instrument vary, although it is either a rectangular or cylindrical block of wood with one or sometimes two longitudinal cavities.
 It is played by striking it with a stick, which produces a sharp crack.
 Alternatively, a rounder mallet, soft or hard, may be used, which produces a deeper-pitched and fuller "knocking" sound.

 On a drum kit, a woodblock is traditionally mounted on a clamp fixed to the top of the rear rim of the bass drum.